Eliegautie/algorithmic-trading-workshops/README.md

 ## Trading Strategies:

-*RSI*
+**RSI**

--This strategy is based on the Relative Strength Indicator (RSI).
+This strategy is based on the Relative Strength Indicator (RSI).
 This indicator allows to know 2 things: the power of a trend and indicates if the market is overbought or oversold.

 The classic RSi formula is as follows: RSI= 100 - [100/(1+ up_ewm/down_ewm)]